Pondering John 21:1-14.

-The disciples had already seen the resurrected Christ twice.
+The disciples had seen the resurrected Christ twice.
 They had experienced Him.
-But what were they to do with the truth they knew?
+But what were they to do with the truth they knew about Jesus?
 Perhaps they were floundering a bit.

-Peter was with 6 other disciples, future leaders of the Church.
-He said to them, “I’m going to fish.”
+Peter was with 6 other disciples, all who would become leaders of the Church.
+He said to them, “I’m going out to fish.”
 So they all followed him to the fishing boat.
-I’ve heard many teachings and read many commentaries about this.
+Yes, Peter was definitely a leader.
+I’ve heard many teachings and read many commentaries about why he could have decided to return to fishing.
 Some say Peter was frustrated.
 Some say he was not patiently waiting.
 Some say he was reverting to his old life.
 Generally they are not very kind to Peter.

 I have different thoughts.
-There are times I haven’t been clear about my next step.
+I’ve been confused about my Ephesians 2:10 calling during different seasons of my life.
+And there are times I haven’t been clear about my next step.
 An opportunity where I served ended and I didn’t know what was next.
-I’ve experienced confusion about my Ephesians 2:10 calling during different seasons of my life.
-And I know other leaders who have experienced the same confusion.
+And I know other leaders have experienced the same confusion.
 Perhaps Peter would agree.

-What I have come to realize is that, like Peter, in times of uncertainty, we can push forward and live life…always for God’s glory.
+What I have come to realize is, like Peter, in times of uncertainty, we can push forward and live life—always for God’s glory.
 We continue going to the office.
 We continue parenting from home.
 We continue fulfilling the duties of our profession.
 We live life.
 But as recipients of the Holy Spirit, we do it as we listen for God’s voice of direction.
 We keep our eyes on the goal, the eternal perspective.

-What we know for certain about this passage, is that Jesus met the disciples where they were…fishing.
-And He revealed rich life lessons for all who would follow Him.
+What we know for certain is that Jesus met the disciples where they were—fishing.
+And He revealed rich life lessons for all who would lead others to follow Him.

 The disciples fished all night without any success.
 Surely they were exhausted.

-They didn’t recognize the man on the shore (who we know was Jesus) as He called to them, “Friends, haven’t you any fish?”
-You and I know that Jesus knew the answer to this question but He doesn’t ask questions without a reason.
+They didn’t recognize the man on the shore (Jesus) as He called to them, “Friends, haven’t you any fish?”
+You and I know Jesus knew the answer to this question but He doesn’t ask questions without a reason.

 The disciples answered Him honestly.
 “No.”